OlivierLD/raspberry-coffee/ADC-benchmark/README.md

 We will need two potentiometers, one for the tilt (rotation on an horizontal axis), and another one for the azimuth (rotation on a vertical axis).

-A precision of one degree will happen to be sufficient in this case.
+A precision of one or two degrees will happen to be sufficient in this case.

 ### MCP3008

-SPI, 8 channels of 10-bit analog input
+##### SPI, 8 channels of 10-bit analog input

 As such, returns values between 0 and 2<sup><small>10</small></sup>, \[0..1023\]